-- 41 Sustainability statement - 90 Annexes to the sustainability statement line with previously reported sustainability matters, Aspo's strategy and stakeholders' expectations.
+- 41 Sustainability statement - 90 Annexes to the sustainability statement

-- On Consolidated financial statements
+- 97 Consolidated financial statements

 - 161 Parent company financial statements

-- 74 Auditor's report
+- 174 Auditor's report

 - 178 Sustainability assurance report

 - 81 Corporate Governance

-- 89 Board of Directors
+- 189 Board of Directors

 - 191 Group's Executive Committee

 The perspective of the assessment of risks related to sustainability is in line with Aspo's broader risk assessment process.
 Aspo is currently developing its risk management process to ensure that financial and sustainability risks are addressed more comprehensively and consistently.